 - If you have children with you, know where they are at all times

 - Have a designated spot in case someone gets lost.

 - Learn about the state or country of your destination

 - Make an itinerary and learn about the area where you plan to visit

-- Keep copies of important documents
+- Keep copies of essential documents.

-- Avoid seedy and high traffic areas
+- Avoid seedy and high-traffic areas

 - Never go with strangers anywhere.

 - Avoid traveling at night if you are unsure of the area